FedericoPacheco/todo-app/README.md

 ### Architecture

-The application follows a closed "layered" / MVC + service architecture:
+The application follows a layered MVC + service architecture.

-- **Controllers**: Handle incoming HTTP requests, invoke services, and send responses.
-- **Services**: Contain the business logic and interact with models' functions and the ORM (Waterline) to perform operations.
-- **Models**: Represent the domain entities, with their attributes and relationships.

-Controllers do NOT interact directly with models or the database, nor do they contain significant business logic.
 Resorting to a repository/database layer was deemed unnecessary for the scope of this project.

-### Data model

-The system has only two entities with the following corresponding attributes:

-- `User`: id, name, password (hashed), createdAt, updatedAt.
-- `ToDo`: id, text, state (pending, completed), owner (foreign key), createdAt, updatedAt.
+See [C4 Component Diagram](docs/diagrams/C4_Components.svg) for internal structure.

 ### API